jasonjtaylor/nextjs/README.md

 ## Building and deploying

-To run this site in production you should install modules then build the site with npm run build and run it with `npm run dev`:
+To run this site in production you should install modules then build the site with npm run build and run it with npm run dev.

     npm install
     npm run build
     npm run dev

     Run the app in the development mode.
 Open http://localhost:3000 to view application in the browser.
+It will not load automatically like npm start in React so you will have to type in local host 300o in the browser.

 ## Database

 I used MongoDB Atlas cloud https://www.mongodb.com/cloud/atlas/ which has a free tier and other inexpensive options.

 ### Vercel GitHub integration

-You can integrate with a GitHub account to trigger automated deployments anytime you push to GitHub.
+You can integrate Vercel with a GitHub account to trigger automated deployments anytime you push to GitHub.
+Deploying was easy using Vercel.
+Vercel automatically detects Next.js and optimizes the build for you.
+It Vercel is very fast and needs almost zero configuration. https://vercel.com/

 ## Hosting

-You can host your Next.js site with any hosting provider.I used Vercel but Digital Ocean works as well.
+You can host your Next.js site with any hosting provider.
+I used Vercel but Digital Ocean works as well with Next.js and most other hosting companies can provide hosting too but Vercel and Digital Ocean are the highest rated and easy to use based on my research.

 ## Thoughts and Lessons learned